pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

   pypi-publish:
     name: upload release to PyPI
     runs-on: ubuntu-latest
+    # Specifying a GitHub environment is optional, but strongly encouraged
+    environment: release
     permissions:
       # IMPORTANT: this permission is mandatory for trusted publishing
       id-token: write